naftalmambo/testimonials-grid-section/README.md

 ### What I learned from this work

-This project was a major milestone in my journey toward mastering responsive layouts and web accessibility.
-Here are the key technical concepts I mastered:
+This project was a big step for me in learning how to make websites look professional.
+Here is what I practiced:

-- **CSS-Grid**
-- **Responsiveness**
+- **Naming things clearly**: Instead of using the same name for every card, I gave them unique names like `card-violet` and `card-white`.
+This made it easier to change colors and opacities without breaking other parts.
+- **Faded Text Effects**: I learned that using `opacity` (like 0.5 or 0.7) on a dark color makes text look much better on white backgrounds than just picking a light grey color.
+- **Pixel-Perfect Wrapping**: I learned to use `letter-spacing` and `word-spacing` to make the text on Kira's card wrap at exactly 16.5 lines, just like the design.
+- **Asymmetrical Grid**: I learned how to use `grid-column: span 2` and `grid-row: span 2` to create a complex layout where cards have different sizes.

 ### Continued development

 In future work, I intend to focus on:

 - **Clean code:** In this project, I wrote separate styles for each card to make sure I didn't make any mistakes.
-I know that I can group similar styles (like padding and rounded corners) to make my code shorter, but I wasn't comfortable doing it yet.
-I am learning how to do this now and will try to use grouping in my future projects to make my code simple and easy to read.
+I know that I can group similar styles (like padding, font, color and rounded corners) to make my code shorter, but I wasn't comfortable doing it yet.
+I am learning how to do it now and will try to use groupings in my future projects to make my code simple and easy to read.

 - **Responsiveness:** I believe I've tried my best to make this project as responsive as possible through use of mobile-first approach, while also open to improvements.